 Mechatronics Training for Building, Maintaining, and Enhancing Automated Lines

 Factory productivity improvement initiatives are nothing new at Epson.
 Earlier examples included the introduction of simple and systematic tools to production processes.
 More recently, however, we are facing great changes in the manufacturing environment.
 As wages have risen rapidly and workers prefer non-manufacturing jobs, it is not always easy to recruit the necessary labor.
 Earlier improvements were based on the assumption there would be plenty of inexpensive labor.
 Our business is not likely to survive if we just try to repeat such improvements.
 Therefore, we are making a strong push to build production lines that rely on human labor as little as possible but are still capable of stable production.

 As a manufacturing company, Epson uses training for WorldSkills competitions to develop "groundbreaker technicians"*1 who have acquired essential manufacturing knowledge and skills at an early age.
 As a rule, individuals are allowed to take part in WorldSkills trainings just once.
 The purpose of the short-term intensive trainings is to help participants learn technical skills at the all-Japan level.
-Every year we send 10-15 individuals to the National Skills Competition associated with WorldSkills to compete in seven selected occupational categories that are applicable to our employees' work: Instrument making, Press tool making, Mechatronics, Industrial electronics, Web design, IT network systems administration, and Watch repair.
+Every year we send 10-15 individuals to the National Skills Competition associated with WorldSkills to compete in six selected occupational categories that are applicable to our employees' work: Instrument making, Press tool making, Mechatronics, Industrial electronics, Web design, and Watch repair.